What We Do

 - Woodridge Church - Medina, MN

-Bethel Seminary has developed a special full-semester course on theology of work and vocation.
-The course will first be offered Fall 2013 as part of the seminary’s Christian Thought program, under the capable leadership of Colonial Church Edina senior pastor and Work with Purpose leadership team member Rev. Daniel Harrell.
-Through personal interaction with key texts and experienced local speakers, as well as a “vocational discernment” weekend retreat, the course offers immersion in a unique combination of business and pastoral leadership wisdom.
+Bethel Seminary developed a special full-semester course on theology of work and vocation.
+The course was first offered Fall 2013 and is regularly offered as part of the seminary’s Christian Thought program.
+Through personal interaction with key texts and experienced local speakers, the course offers immersion in a unique combination of business and pastoral leadership wisdom.